 How Should Investors Prepare TTM Financial Statements?

-Investors should consult with the lender or other party that’s requesting TTM financials to determine exactly what documents are wanted:
+Investors should consult with the lender or other party that’s requesting TTM financials, in order to determine exactly what documents are wanted:

 - Income statements must be generated if the period doesn’t coincide with a quarterly, semi-annual or annual reporting period, in which case the statements are likely already drafted.